 Your smile, and especially your teeth because they are the foundation of your smile, have a lot to do with this.
 Studies prove that the way your smile looks changes the way other people see you as well, “An attractive smile plays a major role in the overall perception of physical attractiveness...
 Studies confirm the importance of attractiveness on perceived success and self-esteem…” A winning smile can mean the difference between someone finding you attractive or not.

-Once again, this issue can start when you are young.
-“Children with tooth aches were four times more likely to have a low grade point average, below the median GPA of 2.8, compared to children who did not have any oral pain.”
-While there are many factors that influence this problem, such as access to dental care, the end result is that dental problems can greatly impact how successful you are even as a child.
+While there are many factors that influence this problem, such as access to dental care, the end result is that dental problems can greatly impact how successful you are.
 Although not the be all and end all, if your teeth look and feel healthy, you are much more likely to be happy and successful in every aspect of your life.

 Poladian, Charles.
 "Can Bad Teeth Affect a Child's School Grades? - Medical Daily."
 Medical Daily.
 N.p., 19 Sept.
 2012.
 Web.
 21 Oct.
 2016.